 Visit Vor Frelsers Kirke (Church of Our Savior) on Christianshavn.
 This gorgeous baroque church dates back to the late 1600s and has a golden corkscrew spire.
 What really sets it apart, though, is the opportunity to climb up to the top.
 The spiral is a staircase that starts at a large viewing platform and gradually narrows.
 Intrepid visitors can scale the 400 steps while taking in an amazing view of the city.

 Despite its small size, Copenhagen is packed with food traditions.
-Home to more than 15 Michelin-starred restaurants and Noma, the world's best restaurant 2010–2012, the city's fine-dining and New Nordic culinary options are plentiful.
+Home to more than 15 Michelin-starred restaurants, the city's fine-dining and New Nordic culinary options are plentiful.
 At the other end of the budgetary scale, the go-to fast food for Copenhageners is found at the hybrid kebab/pizza shops or the city's world-famous hot dog stands.
 For a taste of traditional Danish food, seek out smørrebrød at small corner shops.
 These open-faced sandwiches are a staple of the Danish diet.
 Other must-tries include frikadeller (meatballs), flæskesteg (roast pork), and Danish baked goods.
 Wash it all down with a pint of locally brewed Carlsberg or Tuborg before exploring one of the city's boutique cocktail bars or gritty bodegas.

 While the Danes themselves are a fairly homogenous group, their rich history as explorers and empire builders has created a vibrant cultural mosaic that covers the width and breadth of the globe.
 Each of Copenhagen's neighborhoods has a distinct feel and flavor.
 In recent years Denmark has welcomed a large number of asylum seekers, many of whom have settled in the Nørrebro neighborhood and brought with them Middle Eastern influences.
 Copenhagen also serves as a gateway and reflects a blend of traditional Germanic culture and the more relaxed and open Nordic cultures.